-The value of the controlled impedance depends on the trace separation as well as the dimensions of the individual traces and when you are measuring them, you will need to make a differential measurement.

-Typically the differential measurement will be slightly below twice the value of the impedance of each trace e.g. if you measure each individual trace of a $100\Omega$ differential pair, they are both likely to read around $53\Omega$ or $55\Omega$ .
+The value of the characteristic impedance depends on the trace separation as well as the dimensions of the individual traces and when you are measuring them, you will need to make a differential measurement.
+Typically the differential measurement will be slightly less than twice the value of the impedance of each trace e.g. if you measure each individual trace of a 100 $\Omega$ differential pair, they are both likely to read around 53 $\Omega$ or 55 $\Omega$ .